thebiggive/matchbot/Readme.md

 values, and a fund's balance drops below zero, the thread which last changed the value immediately 'knows' this happened from the return value and will reverse and re-try the operation based on the new state of play, just as quickly as the first attempt.

+### SQS

+In deployed environments, AWS Simple Queue Service is used to pick up messages for delayed processing – MatchBot needs to handle messages for Stripe payout paid webhooks, which take some time to process, and for failed Gift Aid claim attempts from ClaimBot.

+Additionally, it *publishes* messages to ClaimBot's separate queue for newly-claimable donations.

+Locally, Redis is used for queues instead.
+The `MESSENGER_TRANSPORT_DSN` and `CLAIMBOT_MESSENGER_TRANSPORT_DSN` env vars determine the queue configuration for Symfony Messenger.

 ## Scripts and Docker